tiagomerinosantos/LicensePlateGenerator/README.md

 ![Template](https://github.com/tiagomerinosantos/LicensePlateGenerator/assets/90798124/6be66e9d-5068-4551-a2fe-5366d583d766)

 ## Acknowledgments:
-- **Platform Compatibility:** The application is designed for Windows operating systems
 - Feel free to explore, contribute, and leverage License Plate Generator for creating realistic and customized Portuguese car license plate images for scale models.

 ## Improvements to be made in the future